Humans-and-Robots/eRobot-project/README.md

 How to use:

 1. Copy the robot codes to the robot system within the same directory of the emotion library
 2. Build this project: https://github.com/Emotiv/community-sdk/tree/master/examples/C%2B%2B/FacialExpressionDemo on your computer.
-We use a Mac which can install all the Emotiv software easily and the C++ example programs in the community SDK updated recently to support MacOS
+We use a Mac which can install all the Emotiv software easily and the C++ example programs in the community SDK updated recently to support MacOS.
 3. Run the desktop codes on your own computer